VictorDidier/RAMI2D/README.md

  3) he_imf: modified from https://www.10xgenomics.com/datasets/xenium-ffpe-human-breast-biomarkers.

  # Acknowledgements
- This tool developed during my time in the [SchapiroLab](https://www.schapirolab.com/) in Heidelberg – I'm grateful for the opportunity and setting that made it possible.
+ This tool was developed during my time in the [SchapiroLab](https://www.schapirolab.com/) in Heidelberg – I'm grateful for the opportunity and setting that made it possible.